 Exceptions, Oddities and Notes

-North America's nine time zones, being in the Western hemisphere, are offset from GMT in negative increments, as seen here:
+There are 9 time zones in North America.
+Being in the Western hemisphere, they are offset from GMT in negative increments:

-A problem with that is that unofficial "observed" differences typically follow vague areas of influence which defy precise definition.
+Unofficial "observed" differences usually follow vague areas of economic or political influence which defy precise definition.
 But we had to draw them somewhere.
-Usually these borders are in very lightly settled areas - and we took pains to draw them on the correct side of any area which may have businesses or services.
+Often these borders are in lightly settled areas.
+We took pains to draw them on the correct side of roads, businesses, services and populated settlements.
 That was our intent anyway - corrections appreciated!

-Wherever these areas are in the US, unofficial borders are drawn in green, for reference purposes.
-No attempt was made to do this for other countries, because distinctions between official and unofficial blur a bit in the various political subdivisions within most countries.
+Wherever these areas are in the US, unofficial borders are drawn in lime green, with the official alternative drawn in dark green.
+No attempt was made to do this for other countries, because distinctions between official and unofficial blur a bit in the various political subdivisions.
 In the US all official time zone borders are well and clearly documented by a single source - the US Dept. of Transportation.

-But be aware that within an area where observed practice differs from official, there are often internal exceptions such as Polling places, Post Offices or other federal offices, and sometimes law enforcement or various other levels of government -- who may observe official time even if the rest of the community does not.
+Within an area where observed practice differs from official, there are often internal exceptions.
+Possible examples are polling places, post offices or other federal offices -- and sometimes law enforcement or various other governmental entities which may observe official time.

-Commonly bars or liquor stores in these areas observe official time.
-This can provide quite a competitive advantage for properly situated bars, when last-call sojourners migrate across an official time zone border to cadge one more hour of bliss.
+Bars or liquor stores in these areas are often required by law to observe official time.
+This can provide quite an advantage for properly situated bars, when last-call sojourners migrate across an official time zone border to cadge one more hour of bliss.

-Here are some of the exceptions that made their way into our boundaries:
+Here are the exceptions that made their way into the boundaries at OnTimeZone.com:

-NV: In northern Nevada Jackpot, Owyhee, Mountain City, Duck Valley Indian Reservation all observe Mountain time though they are officially in the Pacific zone.
+NV: In northern Elko County Nevada Jackpot, Jarbidge, Owyhee, Mountain City, and the Duck Valley Indian Reservation all observe Mountain time though they are officially in the Pacific time zone.

 NV: West Wendover Nevada is officially in the Mountain Time zone.

-OK: Kenton Oklahoma observes Mountain time though they are officially in the Central zone.
+OK: Kenton Oklahoma observes Mountain time though they are officially in the Central tim zone.

-AL: Phenix City Alabama (no, that's not a typo) and the area witin a 10-15 mile radius on the AL side of the state border observes Eastern time, even though they are officially in the Central time zone.
+AL: Phenix City Alabama (no, that's not a typo... though it may have started out that way - but maybe not) and the area witin a 10‑15 mile radius on the AL side of the state border observes Eastern time, even though they are officially in the Central time zone.

-AK: Hyder Alaska unofficially observes Pacific time, even though they are officially in the Alaska time zone.
-But the post office, being a federal facility, is on Alaska time.
+AK: Hyder Alaska unofficially observes Pacific time in sync with Stewart Canada, its neighbor to the east., even though they are officially in the Alaska time zone.
+But the post office, being a federal facility, remains on Alaska time.

-AK: The Annette Island Indian Reservation near the southern tip of Alaska observes GMT-8, the same as Pacific Standard time, year round.
-It does not observe Daylight Saving time.
-So in the winter it matches British Columbia, and in the summer it matches Alaska.
+AK: In November 2015, the Annette Island Indian Reservation near the southern tip of Alaska ended a long standing official exception which had it observing GMT‑8, the same as Pacific Standard time, year round.
+Prior to 2015 it did not observe Daylight Saving time, aligning it with British Columbia in the Winter, and most of Alaska in the Summer.

 SD: The city of Fort Pierre South Dakota (legally in the Mountain time zone) and a large radius on the west side of the Mountain/Central border observes Central time.
 Research determined that the distance this observance extends to the west is a matter of disagreement among the locals.
 After some effort to get a definitive answer I gave up and arbitrarily selected 20 miles, though I heard credible opinions that it stretched out as much as 50 miles.
 There are no services and very few residents in the western part of Stanley county, so the point is somewhat moot.